x402VELOCITY/velocitylongtermandtokenomics/README.md

 | **AI-Agentic-Inference** | **Future** | Integrate Agents to   to allow your clients to pay  per agentic use
 | **Edge Cache Optimization** | **Planned** | Advanced, configurable edge caching strategies (e.g., stale-while-revalidate) to push data closer to clients and reduce latency. |

----

-## 💎  Tokenomics: Utility and Incentives

-The economic model of the **$VC** token is designed to align the interests of users, developers, and the platform's long-term success.

-### Token Utility (Access)

-The primary utility of the **$VC** token is to grant access to platform features:

-* **Premium Feature Unlock:** Holding a specified minimum balance of **$X402V** in a linked wallet will automatically unlock access to premium-locked services

 ### Token Incentives (Reward)

-We believe in rewarding those who build the platform. **$X402V** is the exclusive reward mechanism for community contributions:
+We believe in rewarding those who build the platform. **VELOCITY** is the exclusive reward mechanism for community contributions:

 * **Contributor Rewards:** Developers, technical writers, security researchers, and community managers who contribute high-quality, merged code or documentation will be rewarded with an allocation of **$X402V** tokens.